Him188/Notes-for-CAIE/ComputerScience/Data-Management.md

 - Multiple tables are linked together
 - ..., which eliminates data redundancy
 - ... and increase data consistency
-- ..., which reduces compatibility issues
-- ... so data need only to be updated once
+- data need only to be updated once
 - ... and associated data will be automatically updated
 - ..., which make it easier to maintain the data

 - Allows concurrent access to the data
 - ... by the use of record locking

 - Complex queries can be more easily written